-To be successful in B2B sales, the ability to converse easily and naturally with decision makers, and speak knowledgeably about the product or service you are selling is essential.
+To be successful in complex B2B sales, the ability to converse easily and naturally with decision makers, and speak knowledgeably about the product or service you are selling is essential.

 I’ve often mentioned before that scripted calls are not a successful method for B2B lead generation.